 - Helps to shed dead skin cells, which can help improve skin texture and cell renewal.

 - Increases circulation to skin, encouraging your body’s discharge of metabolic wastes, which greatly aids the lymphatic drainage of the entire body.
 When the body rids itself of toxins, it is able to run more efficiently in all areas.

 - Helps to tighten the skin because it increases the flow of blood.
 Increasing the circulation to the skin can also help lessen the appearance of cellulite.

-- Stimulates the lymph canals to drain toxic mucoid matter into the colon, thereby purifying the entire system.
+- Stimulates the lymph canals to drain toxic mucous matter into the colon, thereby purifying the entire system.
 This enables the lymph to perform its house-cleaning duties by keeping the blood and other vital tissues detoxified.
-After several days of dry brushing, you may notice the gelatinous mucoid material in your stools.
+After several days of dry brushing, you may notice the gelatinous mucous material in your stools.